helix-editor/helix/book/src/keymap.md

 ## Insert Mode

+We support many readline/emacs style bindings in insert mode for convenience.
+These can be helpful for making simple modifications without escaping to normal mode, but beware that you will not have an undo-able "save point" until you return to normal mode.

 | Key                       | Description                 | Command                 |
 | -----                     | -----------                 | -------                 |
 | `Escape`                  | Switch to normal mode       | `normal_mode`           |